 00184 Rome Italy

-This restored small hotel is typical of Italy’s squished-into-a-room tiny family accommodations.
-It is distinguished, however, by really First Class design, with a marble lobby, comfortable and elegant breakfast room (a substantial cold buffet is included in rates), ornate marble sinks in tiny bathrooms, phone, free WiFi, minibar, TV & A/C, and pretty, if compact, furnishings.
-With a very convenient location just minutes from the Via Cavour metro stop and about a 10 minute’s walk from the Colisseum, its reasonable rates convinced us that being so close in our room — one of 27 available — could be considered a positive bonding experience.
+This restored small hotel earned a Trip Advisor 4-star rating.
+It is typical of Italy’s squished-into-a-room tiny family accommodations.
+The 27 rooms available include Standard, Superior and Junior Suites.
+The ambiance, distinguished by really First Class design, features marble flooring in the lobby, comfortable and elegant breakfast room (a substantial cold buffet is included in rates), ornate marble sinks in tiny bathrooms, phone, free Wi-Fi, minibar, TV & A/C, and stylish, if compact, furnishings.
+With a very convenient location just minutes from the Via Cavour metro stop and about a 10-minute walk from the Colosseum, its reasonable rates convinced us that being so close in our room could be considered a positive bonding experience.

 00184 Rome Italy